Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Yandex: originally a Russian search engine, it now has an English version.
 Some Russian results bleed into its English site.
 Allows submitting pages and sitemaps for crawling, but requires login.
 Powers:
   - Epic Search
   - Occasionally powers DuckDuckGo's link results instead of Bing.
 - Mojeek: Claims to be privacy-oriented.
-Quality isn't at Google/Bing/Yandex's level, but it's not bad either.
-If I had to use Mojeek as my default general search engine, I'd live.
+Quality isn’t at Google/Bing/Yandex’s level, but it’s not bad either.
+If I had to use Mojeek as my default general search engine, I’d live.
+Partially powers [eTools.ch](https://www.etools.ch/).
 - Petal search: [gopetal.com](https://www.gopetal.com/) and [petalsearch.com](https://petalsearch.com/).
-A very new engine developed by Huawei.
-Surprisingly good results; it passed all the listed tests.
+A search engine by Huawei that recently switched from searching for Android apps to general search.
+Despite its surprisingly good results, I wouldn't recommend it due to privacy concerns.
 Requires an account to submit sites.
 I discovered this via my access logs.

 ### Smaller indexes, relevant results

 These engines pass most of the tests listed in the "methodology" section.

 - [Right Dao](https://rightdao.com): very fast, good results.
 Passes the tests fairly well.
+It plans on including query-based ads if/when its user base grows.[^7]
 - [Gigablast](https://gigablast.com/): It's been around for a while and also sports a classic web directory.
 Searches are a bit slow, and it charges to submit sites for crawling.
 It powers [Private.sh](https://private.sh).
 Gigablast is tied with Right Dao for quality.
 - [Gowiki](https://gowiki.com): Very young, small index, but shows promise.
 I discovered this in the seirdy.one access logs.
 Currently only available in the US.